 Attentive and Informative Guides

-Jordan, shuttle driver, showed up a few minutes later.
-Young man probably in his mid-twenties turned out to be a very attentive and intelligent person.
-Seeing our carry-ons, he naturally and at ease took interest in what had brought us to Kauai.
-It was probably the most common thing to do in this situation.
+Jordan, a shuttle driver, showed up a few minutes later.
+The young man probably in his mid-twenties turned out to be a very attentive and intelligent person.
+Seeing our carry-ons, he naturally took an interest in what had brought us to Kauai.
+It was probably the most common thing to ask in this situation.
 But the ice was broken and it gave room for more questions and answers.

 Active and Entertaining Nature Lovers

-Definitely, it was not an easy task that required both strengths and endurance.
-But in spite of the physical challenges of this type of job, it was obvious that Alex loved it.
-Like majority of the natives of Kauai, he loved staying active and spending time outside.
-That was not just a part of his job, more important, it was part of his life and daily activities.
+Definitely, it was not an easy task for a single father and required both strength and endurance.
+But in spite of the physical challenges of the job, it was obvious that Alex loved it.
+Like the majority of the natives of Kauai, he loved staying active and spending time outside.
+That was not just a part of his job.
+More importantly, it was part of his life and daily routine.

-For example, the smart boy warned every canoe guest about ten-tooth crocodile who lived in the river and found any hands dipped in the water very delicious.
-Never mind that nobody on Kauai including his own farther had never seen, heard, or known about the crocodiles in Wailua River.
+For example, the smart boy warned every canoe guest about a ten-tooth crocodile who lived in the river and found any hands dipped in the water very delicious.
+Never mind that nobody on Kauai, including his own farther, hadn’t seen, heard, or known about the crocodiles in the Wailua River.

-Artists and Creatives
+Talented Artists and Creatives

-Slowly, ignoring the curious glances from a small crowd behind her, she turned on the tape recorder.
+Slowly, ignoring the curious glances from a small crowd behind her, the woman turned on her tape recorder.
 An old Hawaiian song broke the silence.
 And a few seconds later, Annie, who seemed to carry an invisible plume of calmness, grace, and some kind of creativity, gave us a hula dance performance.
-Moving to the rhythm of the music, she looked very happy, enjoying every move of the dance.
+Moving to the rhythm of the music, she gracefully floated on a small stage, enjoying her every move.

 Spirit of Aloha

-Many More Incredible People of Kauai with Their not so Ordinary Stories
+Many More Ordinary People of Kauai with Their not so Ordinary Stories